 - Anxiety: dominant symptoms are variable but include complaints of persistent nervousness, trembling, muscular tension, sweating, lightheadedness, palpitations, dizziness, and epigastric discomfort.13

-- Hypochondrias: under DSM-5, it is now conceptualized as illness anxiety disorder, where anxiety and preoccupied thoughts of having or acquiring a serious illness must be present for a minimum of 6 months, with minimal or no somatic symptoms.
+- Illness anxiety disorder: formerly known as hypocondrias, where anxiety and preoccupied thoughts of having or acquiring a serious illness must be present for a minimum of 6 months, with minimal or no somatic symptoms.
 If somatic symptoms are significant, the diagnosis of somatic symptom disorder would be more appropriate.1-3

 - Munchausen syndrome (also known as factitious disorder): patient feigns symptoms repeatedly for no obvious reason and may even inflict self-harm in order to produce symptoms or signs.
 Motivation is obscure and presumably internal with the aim of adopting the sick role.
 Disorder is often combined with marked disorders of personality and relationships.13